 An accurate way to test if my sourdough starter is ready?

 If you’re not confident in knowing when your starter is most active, we can use this test to tell us.
 It involves a bit of planning but is well worth it as you will learn so much and guarantee you’ll be using your starter at its most active point going forward.

 First, use a tall jar and have a marker or a couple of elastic bands handy.

-- Feed the starter by following a sourdough starter recipe closely.
-Put a band or mark a point where the top of the starter reaches in the container.
+Feed the starter by following a sourdough starter recipe closely.
+Put a band or mark a point on the container where the top of the starter is.